For information about how to configure a read replica, see Creating read replicas.

 External read replica configuration requirements

-The master instance must have binary logging enabled.
+The primary instance must have binary logging enabled.
 Learn more.

 Requirements for the external replica:

-The MySQL version of the replica should be the same or higher than the MySQL version of the master instance.
+The MySQL version of the replica should be the same or higher than the MySQL version of the primary instance.
 Learn more.

 Information about the external replica configuration